Flock (messaging service)

 Flock is a proprietary messaging and collaboration tool, founded by tech entrepreneur Bhavin Turakhia in 2014.
 The app is available on Windows, MacOS, Android, iOS and Web.

 Flock allows users to configure external apps and integrations from the Flock App Store, and receive notifications and updates directly in Flock.

 Flock functions on a freemium pricing model.
 The application was launched in 2014.

 Features

 The primary features of Flock are direct & channel messaging, video conferencing, screen & file sharing, and unlimited chat history.

 Teams

 Flock users can create multiple teams for the entire company, a department or for selective members of the organisation.
-To join a team, users can send invites to others or share the Team URL.
+To join a team and communicate, users can send invites to others or share the Team URL.

 Channels

 Flock users can create public channels and private channels.
 Public channels are open for everyone to discover and join, and do not require an invitation from the team admin.
 These channels are meant for sharing knowledge, interests and experiences.
 Private channels are meant for more focused discussions, and can be joined by invite only.